Meeting day and time

 Macmillan Centre, Queen Alexandra Hospital, Cosham, Portsmouth PO6 3LY

-We are on Level B in the Haematology and Oncology Centre.
-There is a good map on the hospital's website showing directions within the building and there are maps within the hospital site.
+Go to Level B in the main hospital building and find the Macmillan Centre on your left, just before the entrance to the Haematology and Oncology Centre.
+There is a good map on the hospital's website showing directions within the building and there are also maps on the hospital site.

 We always have the kettle on, so you’ll be able to have a cup of tea or coffee.

 The best car parks to use are the main car park and the north car park.
-A number plate recognition system is in operation, so make sure you have your car registration number with you, to enable payment at the machine before returning to your car.
+A number plate recognition system is in operation, so you'll need your car registration number with you, to enable payment at the machine before returning to your car.

 The parking charge for up to 2.5 hours is currently £3.00, and up to 3.5 hours for £4.30.